nonsodaniel/Th_demo/README.md

 ## Task 3: Display Received Feedback

-Besides giving feedback, a user can also see feedback received from their team (_This does not exist in Figma other than the navigation item "Team Feedback", but you can model it after the layout of the previous task._).
+Besides giving feedback, a user can also see feedback received from their team (_This does not exist in Figma other than the navigation item "Team Feedback").

 - Display the feedback received by the current user from other team members.
 - Include the case of when no feedback has been received.